Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Spherical Functions and Semigroups

 we can identify the characters $ e^{y_I} $ and $ e^{\eta_I} $ in terms of $ h_1a_+ $ by solving for them in Eq. (\ref{eq:squareH}).
 Following a procedure analogous to one in~\cite{Vilenkin:1992}, since $ n $ is nilpotent with 1's on the diagonal, identifying $ e^{y_I} $ can be done simply by evaluating the first matrix element of the second representation.
 Solving for $ e^{\eta_I} $ can be done by considering the $ 2\times 2 $ minor matrix whose determinant is given by $ -e^{2y_I}e^{2\eta_I} $ (see App. \ref{app:sphrDoubling}, \ref{app:sphrDoubling2} for details).
 Note that the root-ordering plays an crucial role in arriving at the desired result.

 It is interesting to note here the structure of the characters $ (e^{y_I},e^{\eta_I}) $.
 We find

 where $\alpha$ and $\beta$ are two angles in specifying the abelian $h_1$.
-The character associated with dilatation is a ratio, whereas for the Lorentz boost it is a product.
 Recall that we are currently working in the causal region, $ 1<\sigma<w<\infty $.
-This is an important observation and will be the key insight when discussing the non-scattering regions, e.g., $M_s$, where $ 1<w<\sigma<\infty $ and continuation into the Euclidean region of $ |w|<1 $ in the follow-up paper \cite{Agarwal:2023}.
+Evidently, the characters~\footnote{The character associated with dilatation is a ratio, whereas for the Lorentz boost it is a product.
+This is an important observation and will be the key insight when discussing the non-scattering regions, e.g., $M_s$, where $ 1<w<\sigma<\infty $ and continuation into the Euclidean region of $ |w|<1 $ in the follow-up paper \cite{Agarwal:2024}.} are well defined only in this region with $y>|\eta|$.
+This is exactly the generalization to $d=2$ of $\Gamma_{2,+}$ structure of Eq. (\ref{eq:InductiveC}) which is well defined only over the semigroup with $\eta>0$.

 Plugging the values of $ e^{y_I} $ and $ e^{\eta_I} $ back into the integral form of zonal spherical functions, we get: